 It was perhaps almost halfway through the climb when the friendly macaque monkeys started appearing and swaying through the trees.
 They seemed to be following us all the way and I was so amused while we fed them with bananas.

 one of the three tampats

-Nearing the summit, we got to the part which they consider to be a holy shrine.
+Near the summit, we arrived to what they consider to be a holy shrine.
 In it were three tampats or holy graves.
 This is where the Muslims pray and make wishes.

 Now I probably know why they say that you really haven’t been to Tawi-tawi if you haven’t climbed Bud Bongao.
 Its summit will give you a commanding view of the vast Sulu Sea and the Tawi-tawi landscape.
 Kuya Ladz pointed to me the islands of Sibutu, Simunul and Sangay-Siapo.
 On a clear day, one can even see the outline of Borneo atop this mountain.
 It was kind of a bizarre feeling, I was at the southernmost tip of the Philippines and what I behold before me was already an international border.

 What better way to chill out after a hike than with barbecue and fresh buko by the beach?
 The al fresco setting of the barbecue place beside the Beach Side Inn where most locals flock to for beer, barbecue, and videoke is certainly a perfect spot to mingle with the locals, watch the sun set gold over the Sulu Sea and view the mystical Bud Bongao from a distance.